 The Diapontian islands

-Probably off your holiday radar before reading this, there is a small collection of islands northwest of Corfu that will make you feel like an adventurous castaway.
-Othoni, Erikoussa and Mathraki and several smaller islets (Diaplo, Gravi) together form the westernmost island group of Greece – the Diapontian islands.
+Probably off your holiday radar before reading this is a small collection of islands northwest of Corfu that will make you feel like an adventurous castaway.
+Othoni, Erikoussa and Mathraki and several smaller islets (Diaplo, Gravi) together form the westernmost island group of Greece – the Diapontia islands.

-The largest of the islands, Othoni offers a number of beautiful swimming spots.
-Fiki Beach and the aptly-named White Sand, on the northern coast, are particularly noteworthy.
+The largest of the islands, Othoni offers a number of exquisite swimming spots.
+Fiki beach and the aptly-named White Sand beach, on the northern coast, are particularly noteworthy.

-On Mathraki (the smallest) there are a number of sandy beaches, with Portelo and Arvanitiko made all the more special because of their shallow waters.
+On Mathraki (the smallest of the Diapontian islands) there are a number of sandy beaches, with Portelo and Arvanitiko made all the more special because of their shallow waters.